JamFox/docs.jamfox.dev/docs/content/food/snacks.md

 **Notes:**

 - The bacon is optional and it is very is for it to overpower the taste balance so use it very sparingly.
 - Depending on the onion flakes, these can be quite strong in taste as well.
-When used with the bacon, be careful as these two can bring too much of this salty sting into the tastes.
+When used with the bacon, be careful as these two can bring too much salt into the taste profile.
+- Probably just don't add salt.

 **Instructions:**